Peter Berger – Religion as Establishing a “Sacred Cosmos”

 “I believed in secularization theory because everyone else did.
 It wasn’t crazy.
 There were some good reasons for it.
 Its basic proposition is very simple: the more modern, the less religious.
 It took me about 25 years to conclude that this was a mistake.
 Empirically untenable because of what I said in my first thesis.
 The world is not becoming more secular.
 The world remains strongly religious” (6)

-Berger does yet see the role that the secular space plays in modern society: “Every modern society needs a secular space.
+“Every modern society needs a secular space.
 The basic reason for this is science and technology.
 You cannot have a modern society without at least the minimum of technology.”
 Even “temples of modernity” such as hospitals have a religious aspect because they are constantly infiltrated by religion: hospital chaplains, visiting clergy, patients who pray, nurses who have prayer circles, medical faculties who are interested in alternative healing methods which are usually from India or China; according to Berger, these secular “spaces are not isolated from religion, it interacts with religion.”

 References